| Read Time: 4 minutes

 Minimum wage

-In California, the minimum wage is currently $14.00 per hour for employers that have up to 25 employees and $15.00 per hour for employers with at least 25 employees.
+In California, the minimum wage is currently $14.00 per hour for employers with up to 25 employees and $15.00 per hour for employers with at least 25 employees.
 In 2023, the minimum wage will increase to $15.50 per hour for employers of all sizes.
 Depending on the city where you work, you might be entitled to an even higher minimum wage rate.
 For example, employers in Los Angeles must pay their employees at least $16.04 per hour.

 Overtime

 Unlike under federal law, there are tiers to California’s overtime pay requirements.
-Employers are generally required to pay 1.5 times an employee’s rate of pay if the employee works more than 40 hours in a workweek.
+Employers are generally required to pay 1.5 times an employee’s pay rate if the employee works more than 40 hours in a workweek.
 But the pay rate increases depending on how an employee exceeds 40 hours of working time in a week, and employers must pay overtime premiums for hours that exceed daily caps.

 The following overtime pay rates apply to these overtime scenarios in California: